 As long as you allow time to pass, more time than you ever have, of remaining in a state in which you’ve never been in (and thus reintroducing your ex to who you truly are), he’ll eventually start to get curious.

-And no matter how much he tries to pacify that curiosity by attempting to give life to his idea of the old/weak you… he will always fall short of fully subscribing to it because you’ll be inadvertently holding a mirror up to him at every corner.
+And no matter how much he tries to pacify that curiosity by attempting to give life to his idea of the old/weak you… he will always fall short in fully subscribing to it because you’ll be inadvertently holding a mirror up to him at every corner.

 When it comes to what to do after a breakup…